 - If you have questions about a grade you received in the course, find a time to come speak with me in office hours.
 If, after talking, you would like to formally request a re-grade you may do so.
 Keep in mind that formal grade appeals must be made in writing and I will re-grade your entire assignment.
-Your grade can go up or down.

-- A final grade of "Incomplete" will only be given in this course under exceptional circumstances and is solely at my discretion.
-If an incomplete is given, it is the student's responsibility to complete the necessary requirements as early in the following semester as possible.

-- Late assignments will be docked 5 percent per day (half letter grade), for each day that they are late (including weekends).
+Your grade can go up or down. - A final grade of "Incomplete" will only be given in this course under exceptional circumstances and is solely at my discretion.
+If an incomplete is given, it is the student's responsibility to complete the necessary requirements as early in the following semester as possible. - Late assignments will be docked 5 percent per day (half letter grade), for each day that they are late (including weekends).
 If you need a (reasonable) extension, reach out to me ahead of time.
-This policy does not apply to assignments due on August 1st.
+This policy does not apply to assignments due on June 3rd.
 These must be submitted on time, without exception.
-This is because of the quick turnaround time to submit grades.